KanishkaHalder1771/project-context-mcp/idea.md

         🔗 3 hop connection with 'depends_on' relationships
 ```

-### Smart Deletion
+### Complete Reset
 ```
-User: "Delete the old payment context about PayPal - we switched to Stripe"
+User: "Clear all context - starting fresh with new architecture"
-System: 🔍 Found 'PayPal Payment Integration'
+System: ⚠️  About to delete ALL contexts (47 total)
-        ⚠️  This context has 2 dependencies: 'Checkout Flow' and 'Refund Process' 💡 Options: Delete only | Delete cascade | Update to mention migration
+        💀 This action is irreversible!
-User: "Update to mention migration"
+User: "Confirm"
-System: ✅ Updated context to document PayPal → Stripe migration
+System: ✅ Deleted all 47 contexts.
+Fresh slate ready!
 ```

 ## Benefits